aiforged/docs/docs/services/ocr/microsoft-handwriting.md

 * Output structure
   * The consolidated text is available in Result; enable IsVerification if you also need per-line/word visualization.

-{% hint style="info" %}
+!!! info
     Tip: Use the AIForged Custom Code utility as a pre-processor to set the password per document, so that AIForged can unlock documents before processing.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Tip: For very large PDFs or TIFFs, consider chunking by page range to keep processing responsive.
 Use the AIForged Document Splitter for this task.
-{% endhint %}

 ***